sgolovine/www-2021/README.md

 - The script that handles creating `config.yml` is located in `scripts/generate-cms-config.js`
 - To edit preview templates and other addons, see `src/cms/cms.ts`
 - To check the CMS configuration yaml for errors run `yarn cms:lint`

+### Dry Building

+To ensure that the site can always build, we do a "dry build" of the site.
+To do this we must first create stubs for remote blog posts and for the CMS configuration.
+This is done via the `fetch-dry-build-files` command which runs the `generate-dry-build-files.js` script in `scripts`.

 ## Maintainence